ibm-cloud-docs/hlf-support/howto/ansible-build-network.md

-# Building an IBM Blockchain Platform network using Ansible playbooks
+# Building an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network using Ansible playbooks
 {: #ansible-build}

 Customers can use Ansible playbooks to automate the setup and tear down of {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network components.